A whisky lover's guide to Edinburgh

 Located on Princes Street, with eight floors dedicated to the iconic whisky brand, this fabulous destination opened in late 2021.
 Offering an alternative to the whisky distillery tour, you can choose from the immersive ‘Journey of Flavour’, exploring the history of the famous whisky along with its range of flavours; ‘Whisky Explorers’, in which you will be guided through single malts from across Scotland; ‘Whisky Makers’ Cellar’, where you will gain access to the private cask area which culminates in a tasting experience straight from the cask.
 There is also a rooftop bar with spectacular views of Edinburgh Castle and a huge shop on the ground floor full of exclusive Johnnie Walker Scotch whiskies and merchandise.

 After sampling all that whisky, you will need somewhere to put your feet up (and pour yourself a dram from that bottle you picked up)!
 KM Hotel & Apartments is our city centre accommodation that boasts modern and stylish rooms, perfect for relaxing after a day of sampling whisky.
-With Princes Street, the Royal Mile and the Scotch Whisky Experience a short walk away, and the Holyrood Distillery even closer, our hotel is in the perfect location for reaching our whisky hotspots.
+With Princes Street, the Royal Mile and the Scotch Whisky Experience a short walk away, and the Holyrood Distillery even closer, our hotel is in the perfect location for reaching the whisky hotspots.

 Alternatively, a stone’s throw from the Holyrood Distillery sits The Scholar and The Scott.
 Located in peaceful landscaped grounds adjoining Holyrood Park (the home of Arthur’s Seat), it is in an ideal location for anyone with an interest in whisky.
 For other non-whisky related activities, the Royal Mile at the city centre is only a 20-minute walk and well connected to the rest of the city via regular buses.